Is It Time for a Rebrand?

 The dreaded conversation always goes back to budget.
 A marketing budget is very much interconnected with rebranding, as it sets a precedence for the year.
 Many rebrand when there is a greater marketing budget to work off of.
 If you’ve outgrown your current brand strategy on a local scale, it’s time to reallocate your time and money to expanding the brand on a regional, national or global level.
 Whether you are retargeting your current audience, changing your brand line, or adding a brand extension, establish a rebrand that reflects your new vision.

 Reputation is everything.
 There’s a reason why an entire public relations industry exists.
 A company must maintain rapport and good standing among its competitors.
-Mergers and acquisitions call for a rebrand, so that others don’t recall your company as what it was, rather than what it will be.
-If your company has lost sight of principle or lacks the morale of your target audience, you must rebrand to uphold a reputation that you and your employees are proud of.
+Mergers and acquisitions call for a rebrand so that others don’t recall your company as what it was, rather than what it will be.
+If your company has lost sight of the principle or lacks the morale of your target audience, you must rebrand to uphold a reputation that you and your employees are proud of.

 Rebranding can be intimidating, but it can also make or break your brand.
 If you are seeking a new identity, verbalizing new objectives, or adapting to a wider audience, rebranding can be a move worth taking.
 You never know who it will affect along the way.